 Since it first began in 2013, Tenement Trail has established itself as Scotland’s biggest and best festival for music discovery.
-Over the years, we’ve seen some of the finest talent in the UK take on Trail, from established veterans to hotly tipped artists to brand new local bands, and the festival now boasts a highly impressive alumni of acts who have gone onto great success.
+Over the years, we’ve seen some of the finest talent in the UK take on Trail, from established veterans to hotly tipped artists to brand-new local bands, and the festival now boasts a highly impressive alumni of acts who have gone onto great success.
 Whether you’re looking to check out the next big thing or support local talent, Tenement Trail is definitely the place to be.

 Ahead of the festival’s return, we take a look back at some of the artists who have left a lasting impression on the Trail and secured their place in the upper echelons of its rich and storied history.

-Get your tickets to TENEMENT TRAIL 2023 here.
+Get your tickets to TENEMENT TRAIL 2025 here.

 Lewis Capaldi